felixge/felixge.de/posts/2013/03/11/the-pull-request-hack.md

 * Github profile: Does this user stand to loose a reputation by doing something stupid?
 * Skill: Based on the patch, do I think the user could be a good developer?
-* Usefullness: Is this patch solving a valid problem?
+* Usefulness: Is this patch solving a valid problem?

 With these checks in place, I think this approach is a fantastic way to keep projects from going stale as well as turning one man projects into small